AlbaAlvaro/Analysis-shark-attacks/README.md

 Before cleaning the DataFrame I extracted the general information such as the number of rows and columns, the name of each column and the data types in each column.
 From this information I observed several things:

-- There are two columns (Case Number.1 and Case Number.2) that have the same name as Case Number, maybe they have the same information
+- There are two columns ("Case Number.1" and "Case Number.2") that have the same name as Case Number, maybe they have the same information

-- Other two columns (href and href formula) that may have similar data
+- Other two columns ("href" and "href formula") that may have similar data

-- Two columns called Unnamed
+- Two columns called "Unnamed"

 - There are a lot of rows which have all null data